What Does Meth Smell Like?

 Crystal meth can have a variety of smells depending on its purity and the chemicals used in its production.
 Generally, pure crystal meth has little to no smell.
 However, impurities and byproducts from the manufacturing process can create a strong, chemical-like smell.
 This smell is often described as similar to ammonia or cat urine, and it can be quite pungent and unpleasant.
 The exact smell can vary based on the specific chemicals used and the methods of production.

-What to Do If an Area Smells of Meth
+What to Do if an Area Smells of Meth

 If you are in a place where you think meth is being made or used and you smell unusual chemical odors, leave the area right away.
 Don’t check further or try to figure out the source of the smell.
 Avoid touching any surfaces or objects that may be contaminated with meth or its residues.
 These residues can be harmful if they come into contact with your skin or if you inhale them.